co-log/co-log/co-log/example/1-intro/Intro.md

 Logging action is a function from some message of user-defined type `msg` that perform all logic inside some monad `m`.
 In the `co-log` library logging is represented as a value.
-With approach you can modify the way you do logging by simply performing transformations with the value you have.
+With such approach, you can modify the way you do logging by simply performing some transformations with the value you have.

 Let's first look at very basic example of using `LogAction`: